Dome-like Creamy Kiwi Cake

 Vanilla extract (a few drops)

-Start by preparing a sponge, you will prepare the rest of the cake while the sponge is baking and than cooling.
+Start by preparing a sponge, you will prepare the rest of the cake while the sponge is baking and then cooling.

 - Separate egg whites from the yolks.